whentotrade/Noggle.TikaOnDotNet/Readme.md

 [![NuGet version](https://badge.fury.io/nu/Noggle.TikaOnDotNet.Text.svg)](https://badge.fury.io/nu/Noggle.TikaOnDotNet.Text)

 This project is an individual fork and extension of [TikaOnDotNet](https://github.com/KevM/tikaondotnet).
+It has upgraded .NET, Visual Stuio, FAKE And NUnit3 framwork dependencies as well as using a newer Tika java version.
+There have been additional individual feature upgrades.

-Providing a simple wrapper around the [Tika](http://tika.apache.org/) Java text extraction library.
+The project provides a simple wrapper around the [Tika](http://tika.apache.org/) Java text extraction library.

 This project produces two nugets:
 - Noggle.TikaOnDotNet - A straight [IKVM](http://www.ikvm.net/userguide/ikvmc.html) hosted port of Java Tika project.